 The information on this page applies to SDA providers.
-If you are an SDA resident, view What you and your provider need to do.
+If you are an SDA resident, go to What you and your provider need to do.

-You must also give your resident the matching information statement:
+You must also give the resident the matching information statement at least 7 days before forming an agreement:

-If you do not give a resident who has signed an agreement the required information statement, they may be able to end the agreement.
+If you don't give the resident the required information statement, they may be able to end the agreement.

 Explain certain information

 You must explain the following to the resident in a way they can easily understand.
-This can be verbal or in writing:
+This communication can be orally or in writing:

-You can also give the resident Easy English versions of the agreements and information statements to help you explain them to the resident.
+You can use the Easy Read versions to help you explain agreements, information statements, and notices to the resident.

-To download the Easy English versions, view Resources for SDA providers.
+To download the Easy Read versions, go to Resources for SDA providers.

 Appointing a support person